PavleBozovic/PDFconversion/README.md

 1. The **Frontend** (React/Nginx) is exposed on `localhost:3000`.
 2. The **Backend** (Spring Boot) is exposed on `localhost:8080`.

 The React application makes an API request to the backend container using the internal service name `http://backend:8080`.
-This setup ensures smooth, container-to-container communication.
+This setup ensures smooth, container to container communication.